This post may include affiliate links; for details, see our disclosure policy.

 Ways to cook tempeh vs tofu

 When it comes to cooking tempeh vs tofu, there are several differences!
-Tempeh has a firm texture and a nutty flavor, whereas tofu is flavorless with a soft texture.
+Tempeh has a firm texture and a nutty flavor, whereas tofu is bland with a soft texture.

 - Can you eat tofu raw?
 Yes, tofu is safe to eat raw.
 Try it in Easy Marinated Tofu, in a creamy salad dressing, or even in Tofu Chocolate Pudding.

 - Can you eat tempeh raw?
 Yes, most tempeh brands are pasteurized, so it is safe to eat raw (just check the package).
 However tempeh has a bitter flavor when it’s raw, so we recommend cooking it.

 - How to cook tofu?
 Roll it into Tempeh Meatballs, fry it in a Tofu Scramble, or cook it crispy as Pan Fried Tofu.
 It’s fantastic in a Thai-style Coconut Tofu Curry, or a Tofu Stir Fry.
 These Quick Tofu Crumbles taste meaty and are perfect in Easy Tofu Tacos.

 - How to cook tempeh?
-Tempeh is great cut into strips and sautéed in a Tempeh Stir Fry.
+Tempeh is great as Marinated Tempeh or cut into strips and sautéed in a Tempeh Stir Fry.
 Or make it into smoky Tempeh Bacon for a Vegan BLT Sandwich.